Blue Heelers: episode guide

 July 29, 1998

-Nick questions his ability to continue in the police force when he is duped by a sexual abuse case, and then makes a bad call in another related case when a woman asks for an intervention order against her ex-boyfriend, but Nick merely asks the man to stay away from her.
+Nick questions his ability to continue in the Police when he is duped by a sexual abuse case, and then makes a bad call in another related case when a woman asks for an Intervention Order against her ex-boyfriend, but Nick merely asks the man to stay away from her.
 When the woman ends up in hospital with a broken neck and her estranged boyfriend attached to her spinal halo, Nick must devise a way to bring the man down without further endangering the woman.

-Guest Starring: Karen Davitt as Dr Zoe Hamilton, Jolyon James as Ryan Turner, Ken Radley as Richard Campbell, Tracy Callander as Sharon Campbell, Kelly Tracey as Lisa O'Grady, Matylda Buczko as Caitlin Mitchell, Jennifer Robinson as Katherine Peck
+Guest Starring: Karen Davitt as Dr. Zoe Hamilton, Jolyon James as Ryan Turner, Ken Radley as Richard Campbell, Tracey Callander as Sharon Campbell, Kelly Tracey as Lisa O'Grady, Matylda Buczko as Caitlin Mitchell, Jennifer Robinson as Katherine Peck

 Murder In Mind